alexvoss/mkdocs-material-fork/docs/insiders/why-sponsor-us.md

     bug resolution, support, and sponsor relations.

 We are bootstrapped – no investors to please!
-If you decide to support us, you help us to stay independent and free from outside influence.
+If you decide to support us, you help us stay independent and free from outside influence.
 This means we can focus on building a solution that you love to use and keep ownership of your documentation project without vendor lock-in.